cloudify-cosmo/patchify/README.md

 A tool for patching cloudify managers.

+Details of all applied patches will be stored in /etc/cloudify/patch.
+Backups of modified files will also be held in this location.

 Example usage:
 1. Make sure cfy is pointing at a test 4.1.1 manager
 2. If you point at another manager (or none), you should get helpful errors<br />